 For women, we generally recommend covering scars using a light foundation or concealer once the incisions are fully healed or when your plastic surgeon says it is okay to use makeup.
 Hair can also be grown out and styled in a way that conceals the scars.
 Men can easily cover bruising by wearing hats, but it is not uncommon for men to use makeup as well.
 Your plastic surgeon or our skin care specialist will discuss in more detail the many camouflage techniques that both men and women can use to disguise temporary bruising and swelling following facelift surgery.

 I have heard that the use of chin implants can lead to better facelift results.
 Is this true?

 To further reduce signs of facial aging, some of our facelift patients (about 30%) receive chin or pre-jowl silastic (clear rubber) implants to address bone or soft tissue (fat) resorption from the chin or the area just in front of the jowl.
 Implants in this area can be easily inserted through the same incision made beneath the chin for treatment of the neck.
 Sculpting of this type can lead to a better, more defined jawline and improvement in the appearance of the neck.

 Is liposuction necessary as part of the facelift surgery?

-Are there risks involved with facial rejuvenation surgery
+Are there risks involved with facelift surgery?

-As with any surgical procedure there are risks and potential complications.
-In the hands of a competent plastic surgeon, major complications are infrequent after facelift plastic surgery and most patients are satisfied with their result.
-A careful consideration of the risks and benefits of any facelift surgical procedure is an important part of the consultative process.
+As with any surgical procedure, there are some risks.
+In the hands of a competent and highly-experienced plastic surgeon, major complications are comparatively infrequent, and most patients are satisfied with their results.
+Here is a general list of potential, yet rare, risks associated with facelift surgery: